basti/icebergist.com/source/_posts/2016-10-14-backing-up-and-restoring-a-postresql-database.markdown

 ###2.
 Restoring a a database with pg_restore

-If you choose custom, directory, or archive format when creating a backup file, then you will need to use pg_restore in order to restore your database.
+If you choose custom, directory, or archive format when creating a backup file, then you will need to use pg_restore in order to restore your database:

-To restore your database from a backup file you will need to run the following command:

 `pg_restore -d db_name /path/to/your/file/dump_name.tar -c -U db_user`

-If you use this option to restore your database you have various options available, for example:
+If you use pg_restore you have various options available, for example:

 - `-c` to drop database objects before recreating them,
 - `-C` to create a database before restoring into it,